Ligo04/Ligo04/README.md

 # Hello! 👋
 ### I am Ligo

-- 🌱 A cg student in the ShenZhen University.
+- 🌱 A cg student at Shenzhen University.

-- 🎮 Interested in  Computer Graphics, Game Engine and GamePlay,including real-time (differentiable) rendering and simulation, 3D AIGC
+- 🎮 Interested in  Computer Graphics, Game Engines and GamePlay, including real-time (differentiable) rendering, simulation, And Animation

 - ⚡ I have a blog at https://www.cnblogs.com/Ligo-Z/